renekreijveld/livechecklist/Checklist.English.md

 ## Security
 * Admin Tools Pro / jHackGuard / AdminExile installed and configured?
-* Admin Tools Pro Never block these IPs [your own IP-address]
+* Prevent blocking own IP-addresses
 * Block access to /administrator with admin secret URL parameter or use IP whitelist for /administrator

 ## JCE Editor